alsaibie/me319/prelabs/prelab8.md

 $L$ is the electrical inductance of the motor in $H$

+The above is a second order system.
+Note that sometimes the inductance $L$ is dropped, but that's valid only for when treating the steady-state behavior of the motor response.
+It's key to keep the inductance as we are interested in the transient response of the motor.

 Let's simulate the response of the motor to a step input.
 The input here would be $E_a=1V$.
 A step voltage input is analogous to suddenly switching the motor on.
+We expect the motor to accelerate to a specific steady-state speed.

+> The steady-state speed of the motor for a given input, is affected by all the parameters of the motor, and mainly the load $J$ since it is the one most likely to change in operation.

 \input{matlab}{/prelabs/pl8assets/snippet1.m}
 Output:
 \input{plaintext}{/prelabs/pl8assets/snippet1.out}
 \fig{/prelabs/pl8assets/snippet1}

+The motor, when given a $1V$ input, slowly accelerates until it reaches the steady-state speed of around $16.67m/s$

 ## PWM Signal as input
 When using a microcontroller to regulate the voltage applied to a motor, it is likely that a PWM signal is used, the PWM signal will control a switching semiconductor or an H-Bridge motor driver circuit for instance.
 Let's look at the affect of changing the PWM signal frequency on the motor response to a step input.